SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Trust records a benefit, based on the GAAP measurement criteria, for uncertain income tax positions if the result of a tax position meets a “more likely than not” recognition threshold.
-All tax returns since January 30, 2021 remain subject to examination by federal and various state tax jurisdictions.
-As of June 30, 2021, the balance of unrecognized tax benefits was $0.
+All tax returns remain subject to examination by federal and various state tax jurisdictions.
+As of September 30, 2021, there were no uncertain tax positions and the balance of unrecognized tax benefits was $0.

 The Trust’s chief operating decision makers, which are comprised of its Principal Executive Officer and Principal Financial Officer, assess and measure the operating results of the Trust’s portfolio of properties based on net operating income and do not differentiate properties by geography, market, size or type.
 Each of the Trust’s investment properties is considered a separate operating segment, as each property earns revenue and incurs expenses, operating results are individually reviewed and discrete financial information is available.
 However, the Trust’s properties are aggregated into one reportable segment because (i) the properties have similar economic characteristics, (ii) the Trust provides similar services to its tenants and (iii) the Trust’s chief operating decision makers evaluate the collective performance of its properties.